Texas deputy finds 'starving' kittens in gym bag

 A Texas deputy who responded to a “suspicious gym bag” found that it actually contained three malnourished kittens, The Houston Chronicle reported.

-The Harris County Constable’s Office Precinct 5 in Houston shared details about last week’s incident in a Friday Facebook post.
+The Harris County Constable’s Office Precinct 5 in Houston shared details about the early Tuesday morning incident in a Facebook post.

-The office said that deputies were called out “to investigate a suspicious gym bag left on a median.
+The office said deputies were called “to investigate a suspicious gym bag left on a median.
 The caller told our dispatchers that the bag was ‘moving.’”

 NEW YORK MAN WITH AUTISM USES BOY SCOUT SKILLS TO SURVIVE 50 HOURS IN WOODS DURING HEAT WAVE

-Deputy Debra Albert responded and discovered the animals, taking the “starving” cats to a substation, according to the post.

-“She and Deputy Diego Loucel took care of them until they could be turned over to one of our Animal Crimes deputies who took the abandoned little ones to the proper animal control authorities to get them examined by a veterinarian,” the office revealed.
+“[Albert] and Deputy Diego Loucel took care of them until they could be turned over to one of our Animal Crimes deputies who took the abandoned little ones to the proper animal control authorities to get them examined by a veterinarian,” the constable’s office said.

 The Facebook post included several snaps — one of which showed a cat on a couch while next to a desk phone.